Film Production Tax Credit Draws Indie Film With Star-Studded Cast To St. Paul

 She said the film features many local actors and is made possible with local production crew members.

 “Everyone has been very open and nice.
-I don’t know if that’s the Minnesota nice getting to them or it’s just them,” Highland Park resident Joe Hutchinson said.MORE NEWS: MDH Assessment Spells Out Threat Of TCE Released By Water Gremlin
+I don’t know if that’s the Minnesota nice getting to them or it’s just them,” Highland Park resident Joe Hutchinson said.MORE NEWS: 'How Old Is Too Old?': OBGYN Shares Her Fertility Struggles

 Other scenes have been shot in Independence and Elko New Market, Minnesota.
 The film’s producer said Sony Pictures is distributing the film sometime next year.
 Their dream is to have it premiere at Sundance Film Festival.